Gabao-Farias/useful-content/deploying-a-react-app-using-vercel/doc.md

 </div>

 ## Step-by-step
-Okay this will be a fast step-by-step tutorial showing how to automate a React app deploy
+Okay this will be a fast step-by-step tutorial showing how to automate a React app deploy using Vercel.

 ## Repo
 So first of all, get a repo for the app in Github, or, if you already have one, you can use it too.